Condition Guide

 When posters stopped being folded

-In broad terms, U.S. one-sheets shifted away from folded distribution in the mid-1980s, and rolled shipping became standard by around 1990.
+In broad terms, U.S. one-sheets shifted away from folded distribution during the 1980s, with rolled shipping becoming standard by around 1990.
 That change sits alongside the move from 27 x 41 inches to 27 x 40 inches and the rise of double-sided printing for back-lit cinema display.

-That transition was not perfectly neat.
+The transition was not perfectly neat.
 Exceptions exist, and some unfolded examples can be found earlier, while some later posters may still turn up folded.
-But as a rule of thumb, folded one-sheets are typical for older theatrical material, while modern posters are more often rolled.
+As a rule of thumb, folded one-sheets are typical for older theatrical material, while modern posters are more often rolled.

 Reading condition